BorisHiltunen/Don-t-Fall/README.md

 ## Tools and Libraries
 - [Pygame](https://www.pygame.org/docs/)
-- You can find required packets from Requirements.txt
+- You can find required packets from requirements.txt

 ## Setup
 - Clone or fork the repository.